 Calories in strawberries

-A half cup of sliced strawberries weighing 83 grams are only 25 calories (CDC), one of the best dieter's choices available.
+A half cup of sliced strawberries weighing 83 grams are only 25 calories according to the CDC which make strawberries one of the best dieter's choices available.

 They have no fat, no cholesterol, or sodium.